worldOneo/bigmap/readme.md

 The map has **no global lock**.
 It is split into **multiple shards** which are locked individual.
 As the benchmarks show bigmap **gains from concurrent access**.
-With preallocations and items having a max size it is significant **faster than the standard map**.
+With preallocations and items having a max size it is **faster than the standard map**.

 ## Scaling